 DIY Liposomal Vitamin C

-I make my own liposomal Vitamin C which increases its absorbability.
-I use powdered rosehips and sunflower lecithin.
-This video uses acerola berries.
-Mixing the two together in an ultrasonic jewelry cleaner assures that the vitamin C is absorbed through the fatty cell membranes.
+I make my own liposomal Vitamin C, which significantly increases the absorbability.
+I personally use powdered rosehips and sunflower lecithin.
+I know others make it with different forms of vitamin C. Whatever form you choose to use, you’ll want to put that, along with the lecithin, into a ultrasonic jewelry cleaner to assure that the vitamin C becomes liposomal, where it can easily pass through the cell membrane into the cell.
 Watch the video below to learn how to make it:

-Vitamin C serums for topical use are an effective, and inexpensive, way to nourish your skin.
+Vitamin C serums for topical use are a powerful, yet inexpensive way, to nourish your skin.
 You can make your own or there are many brands on Amazon to choose from.
 I prefer to make my own since I can control the quality of the ingredients.
-I also add Hyaluronic Acid to it which is another awesome skin care ingredient.
+I also add Hyaluronic Acid to my serums, which is another highly nourishing and hydrating skin care ingredient.

 Food Sources Of Vitamin C